videetparekh/newstrace/ui/public/docs/how-to-use.md

 The map loads centered at coordinates (20, 0), which provides a balanced view of all continents.
 All 20 city markers are visible at the default zoom level.

-## Clicking City Markers
+## Hovering Over City Markers

 Each city on the map is represented by a marker pin.
 To view news for a city:

 1. Locate the city marker on the map.
-2. Click (or tap) the marker.
+2. Hover your mouse over the marker (or tap and hold on touchscreens).
-3. The application fetches the latest headline from the backend service.
+3. The application fetches the top 3 breaking headlines from the backend service.
-4. A loading indicator appears briefly while the headline is retrieved.
+4. A loading indicator appears briefly while the headlines are retrieved.
-5. The headline appears in the sidebar panel to the right of the map.
+5. A popup appears showing the top headlines for that city.

 ## Reading Headlines

-When a headline is loaded, the sidebar displays the following information:
+When headlines are loaded, the popup displays the following information for each of the top 3 headlines:

-- **City and country:** The name of the selected city and its country, shown at the top of the card.
+- **City and country:** The name of the selected city and its country, shown at the top of the popup.
+- **Headline ranking:** A numbered indicator (1, 2, or 3) showing the headline's position in the top headlines list.
-- **Headline title:** The title of the most recent news article for that city.
+- **Headline title:** The title of the news article.
 - **Source:** The name of the news outlet that published the article (e.g., BBC News, Reuters).
-- **Published time:** The date and time the article was published, formatted in your local timezone.
-- **Read full article link:** A clickable link that opens the original article in a new browser tab.
+- **Read more link:** A clickable link that opens the original article in a new browser tab.

-To dismiss the headline card, click the close button (the "x" icon) in the top-right corner of the card.
+To dismiss the popup, click the close button (the "x" icon) in the top-right corner of the popup, or move your mouse away from the marker.

 ## Switching Between Cities

-You can click a different city marker at any time.
-The sidebar will update with the new headline, replacing the previous one.
-There is no need to close the current headline first.
+You can hover over a different city marker at any time.
+The popup will update with the new headlines, replacing the previous ones.
+There is no need to close the current popup first.

 ## Supported Cities